HarrisonKramer/LensAI/README.md

 # Overview

-This repository contains a series of Jupyter notebooks exploring how ML and DL can be used to enhance and automate various tasks in optical engineering, including but not limited to:
+This repository contains a series of Jupyter notebooks exploring how ML and DL can be used to enhance and automate various tasks in optical engineering.
+Topics of interest include:

 - Lens Design Optimization
 - Aberration Classification and Correction